inc0/VMR/implementation.rst

 ---------------

     * We might need to apply resource scheduling.
 What I mean is we might add VM priority, and if we would be short on resources to boot all of vms from failed host/region/availability zone/whatever we would boot machines with higher priority and leave out those with lower.

+    * Response time is strong requirement in our case.
+We need it to be both very fast and very robust.